thegreatsunra/homebridge-mosquitto-docker/README.md

 ## Usage

-1. Rename `example.env` to `.env` and update variable values it contains as suits your purposes.
+1. Copy `./mosquitto/example.env` to `./mosquott/.env` and update the variable values it contains as suits your purposes.

 2. Run the thing: